 Like most of the country, it’s been COLD here, the kind of cold we Southerners are not used to.
 Add cold to snow, and gray and dreary, and you get a not super motivated sewist.

 On the bright side, I was not going to pick a “word” for 2014… I did it last year and it worked, but nothing was really coming to me.
 Then last I decided my word would be “MOVE“… Somehow in the course of raising children into teenage hood, I became quite sedentary.
 Chasing toddlers around burns a lot of calories, chasing teenagers not so much (that just burns brain cells).

 So I got myself a fit bit and a polar watch and have set goals for steps per day and calories burned per workout.
 It may sound silly but the gadgets are helping with the motivation to move.
 I also hired a girl at the YMCA to help me make a plan, she says I should blog my progress… we’ll see… .

 Aside from a dreary January, we did have quite a fabulous December… (after all of the computer bad luck wore out).
 We left town for Christmas for the first time in 11 years.
 It felt different to not be at home, but with the kids getting older it also felt normal to be making new traditions.

 We were lucky enough to spend time with both sides of the family at Christmas, something we’ve never had the luxury of before.

 I sent my oldest off to college this year and I fear she may decide to become a professional skier now… armed with a season lift pass and a ski resort 15 minutes away.

 This child’s love of Lego’s was such a happy thing to me this year.
 He was the only one that wanted “toys” for Christmas.
-After years and years of toy centric Christmas lists, all of the sudden everyone only wants clothes- not as fun to buy.
+After years and years of toy-centric Christmas lists, all of a sudden everyone only wants clothes- not as fun to buy.